ray-x/navigator.lua/README.md

   -- please check mapping.lua for all keymaps treesitter_analysis = true, -- treesitter variable context
   transparency = 50, -- 0 ~ 100 blur the main window, 100: fully transparent, 0: opaque,  set to nil or 100 to disable it

-  icons = {
+  lsp_signature_help = true, -- if you would like to hook ray-x/lsp_signature plugin in navigator -- setup here. if it is nil, navigator will not init signature help signature_help_cfg = nil, -- if you would like to init ray-x/lsp_signature plugin in navigator, and pass in your own config to signature help icons = {
     -- Code action
     code_action_icon = "🏏",